 Bill Malloy is a successful technologist and experienced company builder who dedicates much of his free time to philanthropy.
 His philanthropic pursuits include supporting nonprofit organizations that cover all aspects of cancer care, from diagnosis to treatment.
 Bill Malloy divides his time between many different philanthropic positions.
-In addition to working closely with the Malloy Foundation, he is co-founder of the PEERS Network and is the former treasurer and board member of the Equinox Center.
+In addition to working closely with the Malloy Foundation, he is co-founder of the PEERS Network, a non-profit group uniting the San Diego philanthropic community.
+He is also the former treasurer and board member of the Equinox Center.
 Furthermore, he serves as president of Malloy and Company, which works to drive positive change in the community and environment through innovative approaches.

 As a venture capitalist, Mr. Malloy cofounded Sway Ventures, a venture capital firm that invests in software companies and provides them with hands-on support through all stages of operations.
 Sway Ventures also worked to build a strong business ecosystem between the United States and Europe, the Middle East, and Africa (EMEA).
 Mr. Malloy also spent time with DFJ–Zone Ventures, where he worked to identify several potential new investments between Southern California and Silicon Valley.
 He helped companies refine their business strategies, address operational issues, and optimize financial structuring.
 Over the years, he has co-led investments in several prominent startups, including Lyft, SendGrid, Twilio, Uber, and Addepar.